■ Drumming Tips

 Tip 6.
 Dig deep for hidden gems

 To most club-goers, a DJ’s arsenal of music is just as (if not more) important as their technical prowess behind the decks.
 Setting yourself apart from everyone else is crucial.
-So put in the hours to sift through music, old and new, and discover the heck out of those bewitching tracks that nobody else is playing.
+So put in the hours sifting through music, old and new, and discover the heck out of those bewitching tracks that nobody else is playing.

 Tip 7.
 Prepare to be the warm-up act